 Reputable breeders usually take a lot of effort to fortify genes through selective breeding.
 Chances are the bearded dragons will benefit from these genes and have a longer lifespan.

-Is The A Difference In Size Between Male And Female Bearded Dragons
+Is There A Difference In Size Between Male And Female Bearded Dragons

 Another significant factor that determines the lifespan of a bearded dragon is its size.
 The size of a bearded dragon dictates its life expectancy.
 The larger the dragon, the longer it usually lives.
 Bearded dragons of larger size tend to outlive smaller ones as they can adapt to environmental changes more quickly.

-Does Sex Make a difference on How Long a Bearded Dragon Lives
+Does Sex Make a difference In How Long a Bearded Dragon Lives

 Male bearded dragons usually grow faster and appear more prominent than females.
 The larger the bearded dragon, the longer the lifespan, meaning male species tend to outlive females.

 Producing and breeding young ones also takes a toll on the female bearded dragons making females have a shorter predicted lifespan than males.

 How To Ensure Your Bearded Dragon Lives a Long life